drgcms/drg-cms/README.md

 DRG CMS simplifies the programming of business applications.
-No database experience and only basic programming skills are needed to create a data entry program.
+Minimal database experience and only basic programming skills are needed to create a data entry program.
 You can do it in 6 simple steps.

 Step 1: Create Model<br>